-Thomas (“Tom”) G. Sampson is the Managing Partner of Thomas Kennedy Sampson, & Tompkins, and is the product of a family steeped in the law.
+Thomas (“Tom”) G. Sampson Sr. is the Managing Partner of Thomas Kennedy Sampson & Tompkins LLP and is the product of a family steeped in the law.
 His roots are in Durham, where his father, the late Daniel George Sampson, was a law professor and Dean at North Carolina Central University.
 Like his father, Sampson graduated from Morehouse College and sought a career in the law.
-He has since practiced law for more than 35 years, building a national trial practice and reputation in the fields of personal injury, wrongful death and medical malpractice litigation.
+He has since practiced law for more than 50 years, building a national trial practice and reputation in the fields of personal injury, wrongful death, and medical malpractice litigation.

 Sampson has represented the City of Atlanta and the State of Georgia in major litigation and has prosecuted catastrophic injury cases resulting in several record-setting, seven-figure verdicts in state and federal court.
 Additionally, Sampson has successfully represented Fortune 500 corporations in major litigation.